antoncl/libTemplateEngine/src/doc/mainpage.md

 Full unicode support means just that.
 The actual text being expanded by the engine should support all 17 planes, and the engine should correctly expand all unicode based templates regardless of the glyphs being displayed.
 If I want hieroglyphics or klingon text, I should be able to get that.

 # Licensing {#licensing}
-The code is available under the [GNU LGPL license](http://www.gnu.org/licenses/lgpl-3.0-standalone.html "link to license text").
+The code is available under the [GNU LGPL license][GnuLgpl].
 Which basically means you are free to link to the binary code, but any changes to the code should be made publicly available.
 If you do modify the code, fix a bug or add an interesting feature I'd appreciate a pull request.

 Licenses of dependencies